r5py/r5py/docs/user-guide/installation/installation.md

     r5py
 ```

-This will create a new environment `r5py`, and installs *r5py* and its
+This will create a new environment `r5py`, and install *r5py* and its
-dependencies, using the *conda-forge* repository.
-To start work inside the newly
+dependencies using the *conda-forge* repository.
+To start working inside the newly
 created environment, run

 ```{code} sh